Report Contents

 Not necessarily.
 It depends on the severity and what was damaged.
 Minor accidents with cosmetic damage (bumper replacement, door panel) aren't deal-breakers if repairs were done properly and the price reflects it.
 Moderate accidents affecting suspension or drivetrain components need careful inspection by a mechanic.
 Major accidents involving frame damage, airbag deployment, or structural repairs are red flags — these can affect safety and long-term reliability even after repairs.
 The VIN check report will show insurance claim amounts, which gives you a clue about severity (a $500 claim is minor, a $8,000 claim is significant).
 Also check if the title is branded as salvage or rebuilt.
 In Jacksonville's market where vehicles change hands frequently due to military moves, you'll encounter plenty of accident history.
 The key is full disclosure from the seller and verification that repairs were completed correctly.
 Use the accident history as negotiating leverage.

 Get your Jacksonville vehicle history report in 60 seconds.
-Verify flood damage and title status now.
+Verify flood damage, title status, and protect your investment now.